OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Introducing My Contrarians.md

 It took me some time to get there, but gradually I realized their critiques had a huge theme in common.
 The paragraph none of them uttered that I know of, but which I'm pretty sure they all would have agreed with is:

-> In my field, we lost faith in humans and designed our systems and institutions on a basis of mistrust of the average person.
+> In my field, years ago, we lost faith in humans and redesigned our systems and institutions on a basis of mistrust of the average person.
 That has left us with congenitally flawed institutions that often do a lot of damage.
 It turns out that if you flip that assumption and start with a belief that most (though not all) people are trustworthy, you get much better results — and very different solutions.

 In this short section of the U22 talk, I frame the notion of Contrarians: